siggame/blog/MegaMinerAI-Rules.md

 - A registration fee of $24 per team will be collected at the end of the Opening Ceremony.
   - The registration fee is $24 per team regardless of team size.
   - Teams must pay their registration fees in cash.
-SIG-Game doesn't presently have means to accept credit card payment.
-- A team will receive a discount of $8 for each team member who is a dues-paying member of Missouri S&T’s ACM chapter.
+- A team will receive a discount of $8 for each team member who is a dues-paying member of Missouri S&T’s ACM chapter, a student with a valid student ID from a non-MST university, or bearing a free entry code.
-  - For example, a team with exactly two S&T ACM members will receive a $16 discount.
+  - For example, a team with exactly two member fulfilling the above criteria will receive a $16 discount.
 Thus, that team’s registration fee will be $8.
   - Discount eligibility will be determined according to S&T ACM’s